wes-goulet/braindump/REACT.md

 If you iterate over children in parent `render()` function then you can mess with props of children w/o breaking immutablility b/c children won't be rendered yet (they will actually be ["descriptors"](https://facebook.github.io/react/blog/2014/07/17/react-v0.11.html#descriptors) at that point).

-If you want to clone a component
+If you want to clone a component (or descriptor) and set additional properties in one step [use `React.cloneElement`](https://facebook.github.io/react/docs/react-api.html#cloneelement).

 Most of this [learned from here](https://jaketrent.com/post/send-props-to-children-react/)